 Moreover, the MMR vaccine has long been in the crosshairs of anti-vaccination activists, based around the now-discredited work of British doctor Andrew Wakefield, who sought to link use of the MMR vaccine with increasing incidence of autism.
 Kennedy’s HHS is expected to deliver a report this month on the causes of autism.

-The panel was scheduled to also vote Thursday on changes to the federal recommendation on hepatitis B vaccination, but postponed until Friday, when they will discuss COVID-19 shots as well.
+The panel was scheduled to also vote Thursday on changes to the federal recommendation on hepatitis B vaccination, but postponed until Friday, when they decided to table that vote indefinitely.